peymanshahidi/greg2sol/readme.md

 &nbsp; 2.
 Run the script!

-The script comprises two sections.
-The first installs `greg2sol` and copies a test dataset into your current working direcotry.
+The script comprises two parts.
+The first installs the latest version of `greg2sol` and copies a test dataset into your current working direcotry.
 The second contains three test examples.

 *******************************************************************************